Better Highlighting for the Emacs Region

 Highlighting a Rectangle as Region

 Emacs allows operations on “rectangles”, which are rectangular sections of text, spanning multiple lines (rather than operating on lines).
 The rectangle concept seems to be rarely found outside of Emacs.
 It is one of these features that one doesn’t need all the time, but that appear like sheer magic in the right circumstances.
-Read more Emacs rectangles them in the Emacs reference.
+Read more about Emacs rectangles in the Emacs reference.

 Can we customize our region highlighting command even further, to use a different color for rectangles than for regular text?